 Make sure to stop by there first to take some pictures before embarking on the epic walk down.

 The beginning of the trail is over to the left so when you’re ready, start going down the many steps.
-They have built a brand new platform so it’s much easier and more comfortable.
+The steps down have handrails and well maintained steps.

 After about 10 minutes, you’re going to start wondering exactly how many steps down to La Fortuna waterfall there are.
 But trust me, it’ll be worth it when you get there!